freedomvote/freedomvote/doc/README.md

 The following overview explains the key aspects of the software and shows, what one can expect from the current version.

+Are you more interested in the prepration and best pratices, please read the [howto guide](HOWTO.md).

 ## As a Politician
 * Profile settings